sdiehl/wiwinwlh/tutorial.md

   instance Convertible Int Char
 ```

-Now there's a simpler procedure for determining instances uniquely and multiparameter typeclasses become more
+Now there's a simpler procedure for determining instances uniquely and
-usable and inferable again.
+multiparameter typeclasses become more usable and inferable again.
+Effectively a
+functional dependency ``| a -> b`` says that we can't define multiple
+multiparameter typeclass instances with the same ``a but different ``b``.

 ```haskell
 λ: convert (42 :: Int)